 The truth is, they can do whatever they want after our divorce is final, and they are usually not thinking about us at all.
 They are focused on moving forward on their own or with someone who is probably tired of waiting in the wings.

 Your ex moving forward quickly is hard to accept after a long marriage, especially if you didn’t see the breakup coming.
+It’s not easy to watch your ex-husband get remarried either.

 Want to start healing today?